benmesander/rvint/README.md

 and the CPU_BITS constant should be set to match in config.s

 A static library, `librvint.a`, will be created to link against.

+Only certain routines support RV32E and RV64E.
+The routines that do not currently give compile errors; this will be fixed in the future.
+RV64E is not a focus as I am unaware of any real world implementations.
+The Makefile has a CH32V003 target that is an RV32EC_zicsr target.

 ## Tests